 Address: 1301 Western Ave, Cincinnati, OH 45203

-If you have kids and you’re in town, the Duke Energy Children’s Museum is one of the best places to check out during your trip.
+If you have kids and are in town, the Duke Energy Children’s Museum is one of the best places to check out during your trip.
 It is dedicated to providing interactive and educational experiences for children of all ages.
 It was founded in 1998 in the Cincinnati Museum Center at Union Terminal.

 The museum features four floors of hands-on exhibits, each with a different theme.
 Themes include energy, health and safety, the environment, and Cincinnati’s history.
 Kids can explore an oil rig, experiment with light and sound, and learn about recycling, just for starters.